-The African Union’s adoption of a non-binding resolution calling for African countries to abandon the International Criminal Court (ICC) at the regional body’s annual summit in January 2017 garnered headlines around the world.
 African countries seemed to be signaling a collective vote of no confidence for the global community’s most prominent organization authorized with curbing the impunity of those responsible for war crimes and crimes against humanity.
-The African Union resolution came on the heels of moves by the governments of Burundi, Gambia, and South Africa in 2016 to withdraw from the ICC.
+The AU resolution came on the heels of moves by the governments of Burundi, Gambia, and South Africa to withdraw from the ICC.

 Pushback against Withdrawal

-The countries advocating for a withdrawal have portrayed the institution as an instrument of neocolonialism being used against Africa.
+The most vocal advocates for withdrawal portrayed the institution as an instrument of neocolonialism being used against Africa.
 This narrative appears to have limited appeal, however.
 Despite the heated rhetoric, a mass exodus from the ICC has yet to materialize.
 Moreover, the voices of countries opposed to withdrawal have grown, including Burkina Faso, Botswana, Ghana, Liberia, Malawi, Nigeria, Senegal, Sierra Leone, Tanzania, and Zambia.
 Many of the countries that have spoken against withdrawal see the Court as an extension of their commitment to greater accountability for gross violations of human rights and international crimes.

 There has even been pushback from the countries leading the call for withdrawal.
 Shortly after taking office in January 2017, Gambia’s democratically elected president, Adama Barrow, reversed his predecessor’s order to withdraw from the Court.